Building Autonomous Racing Intelligence.

 ORB-SLAM3

-A stereo visual-inertial SLAM system that relies purely on the camera and IMU.
-ORB feature extraction produces a sparse 3D map with real-time loop closure.
-The camera and IMU are tightly calibrated with Kalibr to enable accurate visual-inertial odometry.
+A stereo visual SLAM system that relies purely on the stereo camera — no IMU involved.
+ORB feature extraction produces a sparse 3D map with real-time loop closure and relocalization.
+The stereo camera is calibrated with Kalibr to ensure accurate stereo geometry for feature triangulation.

 ORB-SLAM3 Corridor Mapping